conda-forge/conda-forge.github.io/community/governance.md

 ---
 * **Posting results:**
-  To maintain the historical record, the outcome of any standard vote which invokes the “time out” rules below should be recorded in the “vote-results” folder at [https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results](https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results)
+  To maintain the historical record, the outcome of any standard vote which invokes the "time out" rules below should be recorded in the "vote-results" folder at [https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results](https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results)

   Each vote should be its own file.
 The filename should reflect the topic and the